-- -6.1 To appoint (and remove) any person (who may be a Trustee) to act as Secretary in accordance with the Companies Act. - 6.2 To delegate in writing any of their functions to committees consisting of two or more individuals appointed by them.
+- 6.1 To appoint (and remove) any person (who may be a Trustee) to act as Secretary in accordance with the Companies Act. - To delegate in writing any of their functions to committees consisting of two or more individuals appointed by them.
 At least one member of every committee must be a Trustee, all proceedings of committees must be reported promptly to the Trustees and the delegation may be revoked at any time.
-Unless the terms of the delegation provide otherwise, articles 5.6, 5.7 and 5.8 shall apply to committee meetings as if the references to Trustees and Trustees' meetings in those articles were to committee members and committee meetings. - 6.3 To delegate the day to day management of the affairs of the Charity in accordance with the directions of the Trustees to any person, by such means, to such an extent, in relation to such matters and on such terms and conditions (including, subject to Articles 8 and 9, the payment of a salary) as they think fit.

-- 6.4 To make such reasonable and proper standing orders, rules, regulations or bye laws for the proper conduct and management of the Charity provided that they are consistent with the Articles and the Companies Act. - 6.5 To establish procedures to assist the resolution of disputes or differences within the Charity. - 6.6 To exercise in their capacity as Trustees any powers of the Charity which are not reserved to them in their capacity as Members.
+Unless the terms of the delegation provide otherwise, articles 5.6, 5.7 and 5.8 shall apply to committee meetings as if the references to Trustees and Trustees' meetings in those articles were to committee members and committee meetings. - 6.3 To delegate the day to day management of the affairs of the Charity in accordance with the directions of the Trustees to any person, by such means, to such an extent, in relation to such matters and on such terms and conditions (including, subject to Articles 8 and 9, the payment of a salary) as they think fit. - To make such reasonable and proper standing orders, rules, regulations or bye laws for the proper conduct and management of the Charity provided that they are consistent with the Articles and the Companies Act. - To establish procedures to assist the resolution of disputes or differences within the Charity. - 6.6 To exercise any powers of the Charity which are not reserved to the Members.

-7 The Chair
+7 The Chair and Vice-Chair

-7.1 The Chair:
+7.1 The Chair and Vice-Chair: